JeffWarren1111/Philosophical_Red-Teaming/README.md

    **Complementary Use**
    - Pithos Protocol: Best for repeatable, structured red-teaming of truthfulness, authority, and philosophical abstraction.
    - Camus Method: Best for testing depth maintenance, narrative repair tendencies, and model behavior when absurdity is granted primacy.

+## Relevance to Model Policy

+These protocols are designed to support:
+- behavioral specification design
+- eval case generation
+- rubric construction
+- human-data labeling guidance
+- adjudication of ambiguous outputs
+- analysis of over-refusal / under-refusal / truthfulness drift
+- probing model behavior under conditions where absurdity is granted as foundational (Camus Method)